Calamity210/Garbage-Collection/docs/birb/basics.md

 - double - Birb doubles are 64-bit floating-point numbers as specified in the IEEE 754 standard.
 1 bit for the sign, 11 for exponents and 52 for the value itself.
 - String - Literals (char array), surrounded by either `"` or `'`s.
 - bool - true or false.
+- Source - source code from an included file.
 - List - A collection of dynamic objects with a length.
 - Map - Key / Value pairs, key must be a String.
 - class - Encapsulates data for an object.